iamrobert/iamrobert.github.io/docs/adding_articles.md

 This front matter must contain the following fields:

 * layout - Tells the site what page template to use.
 Use `article` for all artilces and `video_article` for video tutorials
-* title - this is used as the articles title
+* title - this is used as the article's title
+* description - a description of the article, important for search engines.
 * lang - the language code for the articles language (either en or de for now)
 * ref - a unique id for the article.
 It must be unique for the whole category, even if in a nested directory.
 Can be a string or number/int.
 This ref is used to identify translations, and translated articles should share the same ids.
 * youtube_id - **[Video tutorials only]** the id of the video on youtube.